 |Changes to the database (pdf)||Quick Guide to Using the Database (pdf)|

 |Common misconceptions (pdf)||User's manual (pdf)|

-The UCS Satellite Database is a listing of the more than 1000 operational satellites currently in orbit around Earth.
+Assembled by experts at the Union of Concerned Scientists (UCS), the Satellite Database is a listing of the more than 1000 operational satellites currently in orbit around Earth.

 Our intent in producing the database is to create a research tool for specialists and non-specialists alike by collecting open-source information on operational satellites and presenting it in a format that can be easily manipulated for research and analysis.